Apprenti-401-ProjectOne/ProjectOne/groupAgreement.md

 We will participate in daily standups with Instructors.

 **Technology and Tools:**
+The Organization will be created by Lindsay, with all other members added as admin users.
-The Github repository will be initialized by Travis, with Natalie and Lindsay added as collaborators.
+The Github repository will be initialized by Travis, with all other members added as collaborators.
+The Trello board will be created by Lindsay, with all other members added as admin users.
-We will deploy our web app through Heroku
+We will deploy our web app through Heroku.